Benign prostatic hyperplasia

 Urinary retention (inability to void) is a serious symptom of severe BPH that requires immediate medical attention.

 BPH is not a cancerous or precancerous condition.
 It rarely causes serious complications, and men usually have a choice whether to treat it immediately or delay treatment.
 Treatment options include medications and surgery.
-Five-alpha-reductase inhibitors (5-ARIs) and alpha-blockers are the main types of drugs used for BPH treatment.
+Alpha-blockers and 5-alpha-reductase inhibitors (5-ARIs) are the main types of drugs used for BPH treatment.

 Hyperplasia is a general medical term referring to an abnormal increase in cells.
 Benign prostatic hyperplasia (BPH) is noncancerous cell growth of the prostate gland.
 It is the most common noncancerous form of cell growth in men and usually begins with microscopic nodules in younger men.
 BPH is not a precancerous condition and does not lead to prostate cancer.